Uncus dzaugisi: Discovery and name

 The systematic excavation that led to the discovery of Uncus began in 2018 in the Ediacara Member, a rock unit of the Rawnsley Quartzite within the Nilpena Ediacara National Park, South Australia, which is known for its well preserved Ediacaran fossils.
 During the excavation, the team, led by Mary Droser, noted the presence of deep, hook-shaped indentations in the rock.
-At first, they were not looked into with much interest, but after discovering dozens of similar specimens, the team began to investigate their true identity.
+At first, they were not looked into with much interest, but after discovering dozens of similar specimens, the team began to investigate them further.
 The discovery of trace fossils in nearby sediments supported the hypothesis that the indentations were indeed fossils of a previously unknown organism.
+Further specimens have also been recorded from the Inner Meadow Lagerstätte in Newfoundland and Labrador, Canada.